cbreezier/cbreezier.github.io/source/_drafts/Sleep-training-the-new-plan.md

 I put Alex down at about 6:30pm using the standard techniques.
 Another 30min ordeal – not too bad.

 Alex first woke at 11:30pm.
 It was difficult to put him back to sleep.
 I used the graduated extinction method, but he cried and wailed throughout the whole ordeal and I just could not leave him asleep.
 Even when I was able to leave him asleep, he woke up again after about 10 minutes by himself.
 I continued to try the same strategy (starting from 2 minutes again) and the entire ordeal took about an hour and a half.
 I lay awake for at least another hour, frustrated and exhausted, falling asleep some time past 2am.

 He woke up at about 6am.

-# The New Plan
-This pattern wasn’t sustainable.
-It was time to finally, really knuckle down and try and sleep train him properly for real.
-Part of the motivation came from knowing that it was just me and Alice now – we didn’t have Alice’s parents to fall back on to help share the burden of looking after the kid.
-Another motivation was the absolutely terrible sleeping habits that Alex had picked up while in NZ – it took us over an hour to put him to bed each time, and he woke frequently too.

-The plan involved a combination of a few different sleep training techniques.
-The core technique remained the graduated extinction method, but there were two main things that I understood after my research:

-1. I couldn’t put him to sleep with massage or any techniques that would cause him to be reliant on my presence and involvement.
-He has to learn to fall asleep by himself.

-2. If anything, it was more important to focus on the initial sleep routine rather than the night-time wakings.

-I considered trying the graduated extinction by itself, but I was worried that it wouldn’t be very effective because I knew that Alex could and would stand up, walk off the mattress, open the door and go outside his room.
-I also knew that if I held the door closed from the outside, he would really cry and would just stand at the door until I opened it.
-I didn’t think this was a very direct path to him learning to sleep on his own; he would probably end up collapsing asleep by the door rather than on his bed, and be quite traumatised too.

-I also knew that I had to wean him off the massages, so I liked how well that fit in with the “camp it out” method.
-However, I was worried that each session of putting him to sleep would then take well over an hour, without the power of the massages.
-Alex likes to laugh and talk and run around the room and be silly, and I knew from experience that the best remedy to his cheeky attitude was to leave the room, which would cause him to cry.
-It was much easier to comfort him and let him slide into sleep rather than calm down his cheeky excitement (it sounds terrible to write this out but it’s the unavoidable truth).

-However, just leaving the room without a word would put him into wailing siren mode immediately, so I decided to take a leaf out of the “excuse me” method.
-I knew that Alex was very reasonable – he readily accepts excuses and reasoning in other areas too, so I expected that this would work well.

-Finally, I mixed in the “sleep fading” technique, which was perfect because we were trying to fix his NZ jetlag anyway, which meant that we could fade without having to bring his bedtime back earlier again.

-The final plan:

-1. Wean off massages with the “camp it out” method by sitting next to his bed, reciting a calming script (“daddy’s here, close your eyes and go to bed, I’ll see you in the morning, good boy”) for as long as it seems effective.
-I would also make regular shooshing noises, which I usually do while giving him massages.
-If he starts being excited and cheeky, time to lay him back down and move to step 2.

-2. Make an excuse as per the “excuse me” method (I always say I’m going to wash dishes) and promise to be back soon, then leave the room.

-3. Set a timer for 2, 4, 6 minutes as per the “graduated extinction” method, and re-enter the room once the time is up.
-Act surprised if he’s out of the bed or crying, remind him that I just went to wash dishes, and repeat from step 1.

 ## Sunday 22nd January
 This was the first day we enacted the New Plan.
 We put him down for his noon nap at about 10:30 (half hour fade compared to yesterday).
 I put him down, told him a story, and then started The Plan.
 No massages.
 He did get up and run around the room a little bit, but I managed to follow The Plan.
 To my utter surprise, he actually managed to fall asleep without me touching him a single time.
 We did get up to the 6 minute graduated extinction timer and the whole process took about 40 minutes.

 At night time, we started his sleep time routine at 6:30pm with his bath, and he was in bed just before 7pm.
 I follow The Plan religiously, and I’m again successful after about 45 minutes.
 He does get up and try and open the door, and frequently asks for mum, but I know how to deal with that.
 Sneakily block the door at the bottom with my hand, and tell him mum is taking a shower.
 The trick is, mum is always taking a shower.

 Throughout the night, Alex does not wake up a single time.
 That’s right, he literally slept all the way through from about 7:50pm til 5am.
 It's hard to overstate how ecstatic I was at this development - this was literally the first time in his entire life that he's slept through the entire night by himself.

 He did wake up quite early at 5am, but I was so happy I didn’t even care.
 Perhaps it’s my imagination, but Alex seemed particularly chipper, adorable, and well behaved that day.
 Maybe everything is better when everyone gets good sleep.